theosanderson/theo.io/content/post/2022-07-07-gpt3/index.md

 The downside of using GPT-3 is that it is a commercial offering and you pay for each token (approximately per word) that you use.
 I have two pieces of data for each PubMed ID: the title and the abstract.
 I decided to take an approach very like a human who is limited in how many words they can use would take.
 I trained one model to classify papers into whether they would report a title just based on the title.
 Then I trained a second model to perform classification based on reading the full abstract.

-If the cheap title model gave a reasonable prob
+If the cheap title model gave a reasonable probability that the paper might report a phenotype then I ran it through the abstract model to get more confidence one way or the other.

+Because RMgmDB handles the rodent malaria phenotypes, I don't necessarily need to read those papers, so I also built in a classifier for whether the paper reports a phenotype in berghei or falciparum.
+[..]